milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 +++
-title = "My Haskell Journey - Part 1"
-date = "2025-08-29"
+title = "My Haskell Journey, Chapter 1 - What the hell is a monad?" date = "2025-08-29"

 [taxonomies]